Q. When may I apply for housing?

 Q. How much do I have to pay when I apply for housing?

-A. To complete the online application process, new applicants pay a non-refundable $200 room reservation fee and a $100 prepayment of fall housing.
+A. To complete the online application process, new applicants pay a total of $300 at the time of application.
+A non-refundable $200 room reservation fee and a $100 prepayment of fall housing.
 Once your eligibility has been confirmed and your fees have been processed, you will receive your room assignment.
-Applicants must cancel their reservations in writing prior to June 1 to receive a refund of the $100 pre-payment fee.
+A second housing prepayment fee of $200 is due by May 1st.
+Applicants must cancel their reservations in writing prior to June 1st to receive a refund of $300 prepayment.